-The Equality Act 2010 extended the number of protected characteristics to cover new areas including sexual orientation, gender identity and religion or belief.
+The Equality Act 2010 extended the number of protected characteristics to cover new areas including sexual orientation, gender reassignment and religion or belief.
 Many higher education institutions have been working to extend their monitoring categories and build up disclosure rates.

 Consult with key stakeholders

 The majority of staff and students are likely to be comfortable with the addition of new categories to the diversity monitoring process.
 However, particular individuals or groups may feel differently.
 For example, some international staff or students may come from countries where diversity monitoring does not occur (or may even be illegal), or where the experience of social categorisation has not been positive.
 Other people may have personal experience of discrimination and may be anxious that disclosure will leave them vulnerable to further negative treatment.

 It may be useful to do some targeted work with particular groups to ensure engagement with staff across the spectrum of opinion.
 This will help you to determine whether the time is right to introduce new monitoring categories or whether more needs to be done to create a safe and supportive environment and develop trust before staff will be willing to participate.
 Understanding the perceptions of staff and students about monitoring and addressing any concerns will increase the likelihood of people feeling reassured about disclosure.